Become a More Flexible Thinker

 If you're a flexible thinker, you consider a range of different possible consequences of your actions rather than only considering an optimistic view or only considering a pessimistic view.

-For example, if you're thinking about switching from a salaried job to freelancing, you wouldn't only consider the likely upsides or the likely downsides, you'd consider both.
+For example, if you're thinking about switching from a salaried job to freelancing, you wouldn't only consider the likely upsides or the likely downsides, you would consider both.

 Flexible thinkers also consider optimistic and pessimistic explanations for other people's behavior.
-For example, maybe lack of hearing back from someone indicates a problem, but maybe it doesn't.
-If you consider both of these scenarios you might make a choice to followup to check if there is a problem but you avoid the emotional pain of automatically assuming something negative.
+For example, maybe not hearing back from someone indicates a problem, but maybe it doesn't.
+If you consider both of these scenarios you might make a choice to follow up and check if there is a problem but you avoid the emotional pain of automatically assuming something negative.

-Really flexible thinkers can adjust their general tendency to be positive or negative based on the which is more helpful in a given situation.
+Flexible thinkers can adjust their general tendency to be positive or negative based on which is more helpful in a given situation.
 For example, if you're in a situation where you need to give yourself a push to "go for it," you might find it helpful to imagine an optimistic outcome.

 If you know you tend to be too optimistic or too pessimistic, you factor this in when you're thinking about things, as a reminder to yourself to consider the other side of the coin.